helfreyah/helfreyah/_posts/2022-12-30-C2 Server & Agent - Rust Coding Practice.md

 Hi all, nowadays I'm writing Rust to learn and improve my coding skills.
 In this post, you will see C2 server and agent basically.
 You can pm me on [twitter](https://twitter.com/batwareman) for bugs and anything else.
 Maybe a few weeks later i can update code, adding new things to improve agent and server.
-You can list dead, and alive bots and interact with them and also kill bots.
+You can list dead, and alive bots and interact with them and kill bots.
 Agent runs commands on Powershell.